raleighlittles/fstab_SMB_share_generator/README.md

 You should then see a bunch of messages in the dmesg window about your mounts.

-# Personal
+# QNAP notes

-For my own servers that use QNAP, you need to add: `nounix 0 0` to the end of each line.
+QNAP users may need to add: `nounix 0 0` to the end of each line (the "remaining text" section above)